emberjs/ember.js/README.md

 # Building API Docs

+The Ember.js API Docs provide a detailed collection of methods, classes, and viewable source code.

-NOTE: Requires node.js.
+NOTE: Requires node.js to generate.

+See <http://emberjs.com/> for annotated introductory documentation.

+## Preview API documenation

-Preview: `rake docs:preview`
+* run `rake docs:preview`

+* The `docs:preview` task will build the documentation and make it available at <http://localhost:9292/index.html>

+## Build API documentation

-Build: `rake docs:build`
+* run `rake docs:build`

+* HTML documentation is built in the `docs` directory